 C) Proper safety procedures should always be followed when conducting any experiment.

-D) Safety is only important when working with large amounts of water.
+D) Safety is only important when working with large amounts of water. - What is the purpose of conducting water experiments?

 A) To demonstrate the properties of water